1st-Express-Connection/1st-Express-Connection.github.io/index.md

 <html>
 <body>
 <h2>Privacy Policy</h2>
-<p>Express Connections built the Product Scanner app as a free and ad-supported app.
+<p>Express Connections built these apps as free and ad-supported apps.
 This SERVICE is provided by Express Connections at no cost and is intended
     for use as is.</p>
 <p>This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.</p>
 <p>If you choose to use our Service, then you agree to the collection and use of information in relation with this policy.
 The Personal Information that we collect are used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.</p>